MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.34.1 Assistant recommends an assignment that is due.

-Validation will be successfull if the assistant reccoments assignments that are nearing their due date.
+Validation will be successful if the assistant reccomends assignments that are nearing their due date.

 ### 4.2.35 Feedback

-This will be tested by checking to make sure notifications are recieved when new grades or feedback is posted by the instructor.
+This will be tested by checking to make sure notifications are received when new grades or feedback is posted by the instructor.

 #### 4.2.35.1 User is notified of feedback on assignment.

-Validation will be successfull if notifications are recieved when new feedback is posted by the instructor.
+Validation will be successful if notifications are received when new feedback is posted by the instructor.

 #### 4.2.35.2 Feedback is included in notification.

-Validation will be successfull if notifications are recieved when new grades are posted by the instructor.
+Validation will be successful if notifications are received when new grades are posted by the instructor.

 ### 4.2.36 Group Security